inveniosoftware/docs-invenio-rdm/docs/deployment/configuration.md

 ## HAProxy

-You can change the number of connections allowed by the haproxy with the `maxconn` variable:
+You can change the number of connections allowed by haproxy with the `maxconn` variable:

 ```
 haproxy:
   maxconn: 100
 ```

-!!! warning "Only one parent element"
-    By default the HAProxy is enabled, `inside_cluster` has the value `true`, nonetheless if you decide to set it, you only need to specify once the `haproxy` parent in the yaml file.
-Otherwise the last one will override the previous.
-It should be something like:
-    ``` yaml
-    haproxy:
-        inside_cluster: true
-        maxconn: 100
-    ```
 ## Nginx

-The charts allow you to configure the amount of connections per nginx node (replica) and the amount of nodes:
+These charts allow you to configure the amount of connections per nginx node (replica) and the amount of nodes:

 ```
 nginx: